vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 Monthly Validator Reward = (16% * Total Unissued Tokens / 12) * 10% * (Validator Stake / Total Staked)
 ```

-By doing a simple analysis we can see that of the 40 listed validators only two make more than $2000 a month from pure validation of blocks and transactions.
+By doing a simple analysis, we see that of the 40 listed validators, only two make more than $2000 a month from pure validation of blocks and transactions.

 |![](https://i.imgur.com/vP0Z8fF.png)|
 |------|
 |[Validation Rewards](https://docs.google.com/spreadsheets/d/1gDlENkhPkzSvdi73ySq75VJgcsrvBOlSlTPtrFwS9_k/edit?usp=sharing)|

-Most Validators self-stake as well which makes their total reward significantly higher.
+Most validators self-stake as well, which makes their total reward significantly higher.
 Nevertheless, only six validators earn more than $2000 in USD value.

 |![](https://i.imgur.com/DxUW5Xy.png)|
 |------|
 |[Validation Rewards incl.
 Self-Staking](https://docs.google.com/spreadsheets/d/1gDlENkhPkzSvdi73ySq75VJgcsrvBOlSlTPtrFwS9_k/edit?usp=sharing)|

-While this may seem like a low-security budget, it may be sufficient in the context of network activity as Accumualte is with its relanch essentially a new project.
-In addition given that ACME is relatively illiquid an attacker will be unable to cash out a meaningful amount limiting the risk further at present, which may change with increased liqudity through Curve pools.
+While this may seem like a low-security budget, it may be sufficient in the context of network activity, as Accumulate is essentially a new project.
+Given that ACME is relatively illiquid, an attacker will be unable to meaningfully cash out on a consensus level attack.
+This limits the risk at present, although additional liquidity in the Curve pools may increase this risk.

-##### Stake Diversity & Growth
+#### Stake Diversity & Growth

 There are different types of agents listed as staking and validation participants.
 They are defined as follows:

 - CoreValidator: A validator node that is responsible for proposing new blocks and validating transactions on the Accumulate Network.
 CoreValidators are selected through a consensus algorithm and have a significant role in maintaining the security and integrity of the network.